shivvo/anvil/README.md

 ## Can I skip some steps?

-The core functionality of this project is to create a better Windows 10 developer experience - that being said, you can strip away things you don't need or have a preferred alternative for.
+The core functionality of this project is to create a better Windows 10 developer experience - that being said, you can strip away things you don't need or have a preferred alternative for:

-If you don't need an X-server for forwarded GUI programs, you can skip step 1.
+* If you don't need an X11 forwarding for GUI programs, you can skip step 1.

-If you don't need a better shell, you can skip steps 1 - 5.
+* If you don't need a better shell, you can skip steps 2 - 5.
+   * If you still need X11 forwarding, add **DISPLAY = localhost:0** to the Windows environment variables.
+You can learn how to do that [here](https://kb.wisc.edu/cae/page.php?id=24500).

-## What about macOS/OS X?
+## Install for macOS/OS X

 This project can be adapted to Apple operating systems fairly easily.
 Here are the install steps:
 1. Install **XQuartz** from [it's website](https://www.xquartz.org/)